 I have a disabled (blue) badge.
 Does this mean I am exempt from the Terms and Conditions?

-No. When you received your blue badge you would also have received a handbook which sets out the terms and conditions of its use.
-Please see the relevant extract from that handbook relating to parking on private land.
+No. When you received your blue badge you also received a handbook which sets out the terms and conditions of its use.

 How have you obtained my data?